TSamson-QA/Fundamental_Project/README.md

 The Model table contains the Model_ID as the primary key, as well as Paint_ID as a foreign key.
 Model_name is also contained in the model table.
 The paint table contains Paint_ID and Paint_name, used to identify paint colour.

+Risk Assessment:
+Creating an application, however, does pose risks.
+Here, I will describe some of the risks that may be encountered and how I mitigated the risks as much as possible.
+1. Risk of Security Breaches.
+   Creating an app nowadays will always come with security risks.
+The danger being the underestimation of the need of proper security.
+No application is guaranteed to be safe, so I will use the following to decrease the risk of a security breach where possible:
+   - Use of Hidden Keys: The use of a hidden key will ensure that only the person using the application will be able to view the outcome of the application, by using encryption built in to Flask.
+2. Risk of creating an application that is not useful.
+   I wanted to create an application that will be useful to the end users, as it is very important to recognise what will be useful.
+I took the time to think about something that end users will find useful and designed the application around that.
+3. Risk of Adding too many features.
+   Initially, I did want to create a bigger project than I needed to, which would take considerably more time and may even result in missing the set deadline for the project.
+   This was the result of planning to add too many features.
+Even though I did succumb to this way of thinking, I managed to scale the project down during the planning phase in order for it to be more achievable.
+4.